 – The Go-Giver by Bob Burg and John David Mann

-It’s as true for B2B businesses as it is for B2C, because any business makes decisions through its employees or managers and they’ll naturally favor brands and businesses they’re familiar with and trust.
+It’s as true for B2B businesses as it is for B2C, because any business makes decisions through its employees or managers and they’ll naturally favor brands and businesses they’re familiar with and have brand loyalty towards.

 For many reasons, trust is the most important part of that KLT formula.
 You can think of trust, in this context, as a pyramid, as depicted below: